harryxu/shanhaijing/doc/developer/permission.md

 ##Register new permissions
 System will fire a `permissions.all` event when it need get all permissions, in the event handler you can add permissions to `permissions` object which passed to the handler function.

-The permissions object is a [ArrayObject][1], so you can use it like a array:
+The permissions object is a [ArrayObject][1], so you can use it like an array:

 ```
 Event::listen('permissions.all', function($permissions)